RetroAchievements/RAWeb/docs/CONTRIBUTING.md

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](https://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

+- **Use [Tailwind CSS](https://tailwindcss.com/docs) for styling whenever possible** - We try to avoid inline CSS or custom styling wherever possible.
+The Tailwind CSS framework covers most cases.

 ## Testing, Code Style (CS) & Static Analysis

 **PHPUnit** is used for testing.
 Write feature and/or unit tests where applicable.